 At the beginning, even Hungary oscillated between Rome and Constantinople and finally, Duke Geiza and especially his son Vajk (Stephen) chose the Western type of Christianity (about 1000).
-Obviously, for the Romanians the problem of a choice between West and East did not exist at that very moment.
-They did not become Christians by force, constrained by their leaders at a precise time, but gradually and peacefully, long before the breaking up of Christian unity.
-In the meantime, after the collapse of the Western Roman Empire and after the great barbarian invasions, the close relations of Rome (and of the Western world) with the South-Eastern European world broke, and the Romanians gradually came under Byzantine and Orthodox influence5.
-After the restoration of the Western "Roman" Empire, under Charlemagne and the later German emperors, and after the schism of 1054, Rome's assails of Central and South-Eastern Europe, as a part of Roman-Byzantine rivalry, became a matter of routine.
-The West came back to the Eastern part of Europe, using a religious face and spreading the Catholic faith.
+Obviously, for the Romanians the problem of a choice between West and East didn't exist at that particular moment.
+They did not become Christians by force. constrained by their leaders at a precise time, but gradually and peacefully. long before the breaking of Christian unity.
+In the meantime, after the collapse of the Roman Western Empire and after the great barbarian invasions, the close relations of Rome (and of the Western world) with the Southeastern European world broke, and the Romanians gradually came under the Byzantine and Orthodox influence.5 After the restoration of the Western "Roman" Empire under Charlemagne and the later German emperors, and after the schism of 1054.
+Rome's assails of Central and Southeastern Europe, as part of Roman-Byzantine rivalry, became a matter of routine.
+The West turned back on the Eastern part of Europe, using a religious face and spreading the Catholic faith.
 Unfortunately, in spite of its international character, the Church often acted in the Middle Ages through certain individual states, which also defended their own interests.
-Frederick Hertz, a specialist in nationalism, says that "in the course of development, Church and State everywhere contended for predominance, and it was often doubtful which side defended the truly national cause"6.
-Anyway, in spite of the universal character of Catholicism, at the beginning of the 14th century, certain high prelates recognized that "the Pope governed through other pastors diversas ecclesias speciales".
-This special churches were sometimes in contradiction or even in conflict with the Holy See, because they served too eagerly the interests of their states.
-Today, it is very hard to accept the cliché according to which it was only the Eastern Church that adapted and submitted to local political interests, while the Catholic Church always expressed a universal vision and policy.
+Frederick Hertz, a specialist in nationalism, says that "in the course of development, Church and State everywhere contended for predominance, and it was often doubtful which side defended the real national cause."6 At any rate, in spite of the universal character of Catholicism, at the beginning of the fourteenth century, certain high prelates recognized that "the Pope governed through other pastors diversas ecclesias speciales."7.
+These special churches were sometimes in contradiction to or even in conflict with the Holy See because they served too eagerly the interests of their states.
+It is very hard to accept today the cliché according to which it was only the Eastern Church that adapted and submitted to local political interests, while the Catholic Church always expressed a universal vision and policy.